bacady/Manual_testing/Final project/README.md

 ![Traceability Matrix picture](https://user-images.githubusercontent.com/109169013/183964534-07ae781e-343c-4d70-8a92-49dff8851303.png)

-<li>Test execution chart was generated, the final report shows that a number 5 tests have failed of a total of 23</li>
+<li>Test execution chart was generated, the final report shows that a number 4 tests have failed of a total of 145</li>
-A number of 23 test cases were planned for execution and all of them were executed A number of 5 total bugs were found, from which the priority is: 1 is high, 4 are medium and 1 is low
+<li>A number of 145 test cases were planned for execution and all of them were executed</li>

 ![Test Metrix](https://user-images.githubusercontent.com/109169013/184294338-1ffdd8c7-fc60-4c2f-8d19-3c1dd220aac5.png)